shineboy226/shineboy226/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning cyber security
 - 💞️ I’m looking to collaborate on networking and cyber security
-- 📫 How to reach me sylvestrezongo7@gmail.com
+- 📫 How to reach me zkshine@proton.me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...